 What can you add to an End Screen?

 The elements that you can add to an End Screen are:

-- Video – separate video or playlist.
+- Video – separate video, any video on YouTube.

 - Subscription button.